litecoinfinance/electrumxltfn/docs/rpc-interface.rst

       "version": "ElectrumXLTFN 1.10.1"
   }

-Each ill-formed request, or one that does not follow the Electrum protocol, increments the error count of the session that sent it.
+Each ill-formed request, or one that does not follow the ElectrumLtfn protocol, increments the error count of the session that sent it.

 :ref:`logging <session logging>` of sessions can be enabled by RPC.